 Demonstrate how to minimize privacy risk during personal data dissemination. |

-- Use technical approaches that minimize the risks associated with disclosure and accessibility. - Leverage approaches and techniques that minimize the threat of:
+- Use technical approaches that minimize risks associated with disclosure and accessibility. - Leverage approaches and techniques that minimize the threat of:

 |